What Are Moods In English Grammar

 • "The doctor recommended that she rest."
 (Suggestion)

-• "It is essential that he be on time."
+• "This is genuinely important that he be on time."
 (Demand)

 • Formation: The subjunctive mood has distinct verb forms, though they are becoming less frequently used in spoken English.